senku14x/my-try-at-interp/The Internal Geometry of Strategic Reasoning in Thinking Language Models/readme.md

 This is an active research project.
 The results support a robust, causally active opponent-modeling-associated direction in the residual stream, but I do not claim this direction is a pure semantic feature or that steering improves strategic reasoning.
 The main finding is that the direction behaves non-atomically: positive steering increases opponent-modeling-labeled reasoning, while projection-out ablation paradoxically also increases opponent-modeling-labeled segments.
 I am still working on human evaluation of the steered outputs and cross-architecture replication.

+*UPDATE* : I kinda works on r1 llama 8b as well the readme will be duly updated by tomorrow :D

 This README should be read as a snapshot of an active research project rather than a finalized paper artifact; additional robustness checks and component-level analyses are still being added.

 ## What I do not claim